iadvize/documentation/README.md

 You have to create a branch and open a pull request, after that we will review it.

-Ther is two way to do this, directly on github with the preview system on markdown files or in your computer with tools like [MacDown](https://macdown.uranusjr.com/) if you know how to use a git.
+There is two way to do this, directly on github with the preview system on markdown files or in your computer with tools like [MacDown](https://macdown.uranusjr.com/) if you know how to use a git.
 After that We will review your pull request and decide when to publish it if it's needed.

 You have to edit the file Documentation.md in a markdown format, if you don't know how to do this you can use [Mastering Markdown (https://guides.github.com/features/mastering-markdown/) to help you writing markdown.